Unzor/Nougat/README.md

 # Nougat
 An open-source Android VM inside your browser that is made with Browserling scripts.

+This was originally meant for only Android Nougat (7.1), but I decided to expand it to many Android versions.

 # How do I use Nougat?
 To use nougat, simply use this line of code: